ErizDotDev/LearningNotes/azure/204/api-management.md

 	- *Protected* products must be subscribed to first before they can be used.
 	- *Open* products are free of use even without a subscription.
 - Subscription approval can be configured at a product level and can either require an admin approval or set up for auto approval.
+- APIs can be a part of one or more products.

 ### Groups